From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Materials and Methods

-We hypothesize that semantic information contained in the named entity label, and its potential semantic similarity to some of the labels that models have seen during the pre-training, will enable the model to correctly classify the tokens corresponding to the novel label without seeing explicit examples during the fine-tuning process.
-Training the model on a large number of named entity classes will enable the model to deduce semantic relationships between these classes.
+In this paper, we introduce a method for biomedical Named Entity Recognition (NER) in English.
+Our approach involves factorizing the multi-class token classification task into binary token classification.
+We hypothesize that by turning multi-label classification into binary classification and including the class name in the prompt, we can enable zero- and few-shot named entity classification using encoder models, and better transfer important features between seen labels for classifying new data.
+This process includes transforming and merging numerous datasets and biomedical entities to fine-tune domain-specific BERT-based language models for performing NER tasks in low-shot scenarios.

-Our approach was inspired by the text classification approach proposed by \citep{Halder2020}, where input is created by combining a label of entity, together with the sentence.
-For underlying models that we have fine-tuned, we selected encoder-based domain-specific pre-trained language models, such as BioBERT \citep{Lee2020} and PubMedBERT \citep{gu2021domain}.
-Since we are focusing on the biomedical domain, a domain-specific language model will contribute to a slight performance boost compared to general domain models such as BERT.
+Our approach draws inspiration from the text classification method proposed by \citep{Halder2020}, which combines an entity label with the sentence to create the input.
+For the underlying models, we fine-tuned encoder-based, domain-specific pre-trained language models, such as BioBERT \citep{Lee2020} and PubMedBERT \citep{gu2021domain}.
+Given our focus on the biomedical domain, utilizing a domain-specific language model is anticipated to yield a performance advantage over general models like BERT.

-Our dataset was constructed by a suitable transformation of six standard biomedical datasets consisting of common biomedical entities (such as genes, drugs, diseases, adverse events, chemicals, etc.) into a single common format.
-We expand more on our methodology in the following sections.